 Now, this is a no-freak-out-zone, so don’t blow a gasket over the word ‘pagan.’
 If you don’t already know its true meaning, the, core translation of ‘pagan’ is: country folk.
 Pretty simple.
 Not scary.
 Not weird or funky at all.

 So, country folk, or pagans such as ancient Celts, Picts, etc. held certain beliefs and traditions about Halloween.
 Or, in their day, Halloween was referred to as Samhain.
 To further the point of this time being a moment of transition, the word Samhain means”summers end.”

-Past experience showed these country folk of the old days that this time of year was not to be fooled around with.
+Past experience showed these country-folk of the old days that this time of year was not to be fooled around with.
 It meant there were big changes ahead regarding weather, provisions, and lifestyle.
 It was a time to contemplate what was coming ahead, and prepare for the worst.
-So, specific steps were taken to insure survival through the winter.
+So, specific steps were taken to ensure survival through the winter.

 Why?
 Because this time of year, particularly around Samhain (Halloween) – October 31st – implied a lot of unknowns.
 Would there be enough meat to last the winter?
 What if the winter was longer than usual, and provisions run out?
 What if a sickness runs through the clan, and there aren’t enough dried herbs to cure everybody through the winter?
 Lots of question marks there.